coderaiser/putout/CONTRIBUTING.md

-# 🚀 I want to contribute
+# 🚀 I want contribute

 That's awesome 👏!
 Make fork of a repo, clone it and run: